Month: March 2022

 Taking minutes for an HOA or condo meeting can be arduous, intimidating, and a misunderstood procedure.
 But make no mistake, meeting minutes are crucial and – if taken incorrectly – could cost the community financially.

 Some associations adapt an established set of rules of order such as Robert’s to their own needs to run their meeting.
-Rules of order give specific direction on how a meeting is conducted and how the minutes should be recorded.
+Rules of order give specific direction on how a meeting is conducted and how the meeting minutes should be recorded.

 Minute taking is sometimes done by the property manager or directors on the board – often the secretary.
 Look at your governing documents to see who is responsible for the minutes and in most cases, it will be the secretary.
 But while the board’s secretary is the keeper of the association’s important documents including the minutes, it does not mean they have to – or should – actually write them.
 Having a board member take minutes sidelines a key decision maker who may be too distracted by the task of writing about the meeting to actually contribute to it.

 Another option is to engage a third party to take the minutes.
-These services provide clients with a professional who is well-versed in what must be in minutes and what should not be.
+These services provide clients with a professional who is well-versed in what must be in condo board meeting minutes and what should not be.
 A professional minute taker is experienced at documenting the board’s decisions in objective language, which may protect directors from liability in the event of a legal dispute.
 Minutes by an outside recording secretary have more credibility because the individual who took them wasn’t also involved in making the decisions for the association.

 A professional minute taker is also unbiased from the point of view that they are not involved in ownership of any units in the building or home and have no vested interest in the financial outcome or decisions.
 Thus, allowing them to create minutes on exactly what happened at the meeting and not have the urge to skew the minutes in their favor for a potential financial gain.

-Once the minutes are voted upon in a subsequent meeting and approved, they become the official record of the association.
+Once the meeting minutes are voted upon in a subsequent meeting and approved, they become the official record of the association.
 This means that they are subject to inspection by the members of the association.
 Paper copies of board minutes are nice, but lots of documents get lost, and it is always a good idea to digitize them and put them in a folder such as Google Drive that resides in cyberspace.
 If your association or management company has a fire or flood, and the minutes are lost, that can cause a big problem for the governance of the association.

 If you digitize and put them in cyberspace, you can keep the minutes for as long or as little as needed and there is extraordinarily little cost to keep them.
 There may be great cost of not having them done right and not keeping them for a minimum of at least seven years.
 To paraphrase an old credit card commercial…Don’t leave a meeting without them.